marconimarques/1-AI-Product-Strategy-Skill/Output-example.md

 2. **Baseline solver proof of concept:** Once the query taxonomy exists, build a minimal MILP solver integration (open-source solvers such as Google OR-Tools or HiGHS are viable starting points) connected to a simple AI Agent covering the 3 to 5 most common query types from discovery.
 Validate against one real historical BID - use a past BID with a known outcome to compare the solver's truck count recommendation against the spreadsheet estimate and actual execution.
 Success criteria: the solver's recommendation is closer to actuals than the spreadsheet on at least 2 of 3 test BIDs.

-**Next (3 to 9 months):**

-1. **Full query coverage and feedback instrumentation:** Extend the AI Agent to cover the full query taxonomy identified in discovery.
-Instrument all three feedback loops from day one: parameter correction capture (micro), scenario usage and session-to-submission rate (meso), and BID outcome tracking - won/lost and realized vs. projected margin (macro).
-Without these instruments live from the first real BID, the calibration data that builds the moat is lost permanently.

-2. **Live BID pilot with parallel baseline:** Run the tool on 3 to 5 live BID cycles in parallel with the existing spreadsheet process.
-The commercial manager submits using whichever recommendation they choose, but both outputs are recorded.
-Success criteria: solver recommendation adopted in at least 3 live BID submissions, and measurable reduction in the gap between estimated and actual truck utilization across the pilot BIDs.
-This dataset becomes the foundation of the calibration moat and the evidence base for expanding tool use.

 ---

 ## Leadership